SSWConsulting/SSW.Rules.Content/rules/co-creation-patterns/rule.md

 For the patterns above, the similarities are that there is a driver and a navigator.

-**Driver** - Translate the ideas they are hearing from the navigator and turn them into code **Navigator(s)**  - Focus on the goal and instruct the driver how to get there, not micromanage the implementation
+**Driver** - Implements the solution/solves the problem at a granular level.
+They're the ones on the PC writting the code.
+**Navigator(s)**  - Observes and understands the what the driver is implementing at a high-level and inquires where needed to help/direct the driver.

+*Note: It is not the role of the navigator to micromanage the driver.*

 These roles should swap often to keep a high level of focus and give everyone an equal chance to participate as a driver and navigator.